What are the Different Types of Forging Processes?

 Open Die Forging

-Also referred to as smith forging, open die manufactured parts are shaped through direct force.
-A hammer strikes and deforms the workpiece In open die forging, held in place by two flat dies.
-This process is called open die forging since the dies do not enclose the workpiece.
-Within this forging process, the dies act more like tools rather than enclosed molds.
+Also referred to as hammersmith forging, open die manufactured parts are shaped through direct force.
+A hammer strikes and deforms the workpiece, held in place by two flat dies.
+This process is called open die forging because the dies do not enclose the workpiece.
+Within this metal forging process, the dies act more like tools rather than enclosed molds.

-Open die forging can produce forgings from a few pounds up to more than 150 tons and is ideal for parts weighing over 200,000 lbs. and 80 feet in length.
+Open die forging can produce forgings from a few pounds up to more than 150 tons and is ideal for parts weighing over 200,000 lbs. and 80 feet long.

 Open Die Forging Advantages